w0rldart/Metacafe-RSS-Parser/README.md

 ## Requirements

-1. PHP 5.1+
+1. PHP 5 (configured with cURL enabled)
 2. CodeIgniter 2.0 + (tested only on CI 2.0 and above)
-3. PHP 5 (configured with cURL enabled)

 ## Examples